PhysicalTherapy.com Phone: 866-782-6258

 Course: #3531Level: Introductory2 Hours

-'Presenter was very knowledgeable and organized' Read Reviews
+'The instructor was very prepared and easy to follow' Read Reviews

 Health-care providers are expected to diagnose and treat a wide variety of injuries, illnesses, and conditions.
 Skin infections and conditions are often overlooked, this presentation will help healthcare providers identify and manage many different types of skin conditions.
 This course is directly related to the practice of physical therapy and athletic training and is therefore appropriate for the PT/PTA and AT.